joglomedia/LEMPer/README.md

 # [L]inux [E]ngine-X [M]ariaDB [P]HP Install[ER]

 LEMPer stands for Linux, Engine-X (Nginx), MariaDB and PHP installer written in Bash script.
 This is just a small tool set (a bunch collection of scripts) that usually I use to deploy and manage Debian-based/Ubuntu LEMP stack.
-LEMPer is _ServerPilot_, _CloudWays_, _RunCloud_, _WordOps_, and _EasyEngine_ alternative crafted to support wide-range PHP framework (not only WordPress).
+LEMPer is _CloudWays_, _Ploi_, _RunCloud_, and _ServerPilot_ free alternative crafted to support wide-range PHP framework (not only WordPress).

 [![Build Status](https://travis-ci.org/joglomedia/LEMPer.svg?branch=1.3.0)](https://travis-ci.org/joglomedia/LEMPer)